kamletanushka-cloud/IC-2K23-94-PythonLab-TanushkaKamle/README.md

 - Matrix determinant

 The programs demonstrate how arrays and matrices are stored and manipulated in Python.
 Sparse matrices are space-efficient when most elements are zero, while full matrix representation is better for dense matrices.

+# DSA Lab Assignment

+## Section A: Concept Check

+### 1. Bubble Sort
+Bubble sort works by repeatedly swapping **adjacent** elements if they are in the wrong order.

+### 2. Selection Sort
+Selection sort repeatedly finds the **minimum (smallest)** element from the unsorted part and places it at the beginning.

+### 3. Insertion Sort
+Insertion sort builds the sorted portion one element at a time by **inserting** each new element into its correct position.

+### 4. Merge Sort
+Merge sort follows a **divide-and-conquer** approach: split the array, sort each half, then combine.

+### 5. Quick Sort
+Quick sort picks a **pivot** and partitions the array around it before recursing.

+### 6. Heap Sort
+Heap sort relies on a data structure called a **heap**, which is typically implemented using an array.

+### 7. Radix Sort
+Radix sort processes numbers digit by digit, starting from the **least** significant digit in the standard LSD version.

+### 8. Binary Search
+Binary search requires the input array to be **sorted** before it can be used.

+### 9. Hashing
+In hashing, when two different keys map to the same index, this is called a **collision**.

+### 10. Collision Handling
+Separate chaining resolves collisions by storing multiple values at the same index using a **linked list**, while linear probing resolves them by **searching for the next available slot**.